 Bo Peep is joined by Giggles McDimple, an adorably cute miniature toy cop who lives inside a compact where she even rides around in her own toy car.
 There’s a duo of fluffy toys escaped from a fairground shooting arcade – one of which is voiced by Jordan Peele, the high-profile horror director of Get Out (2017) and Us (2019) – who keep coming up with outrageously absurd schemes.
 There’s a Keanu Reeves-voiced Canadian stunt cyclist (clearly based on Evel Knievel), which leads to a good deal of fun in the eccentric caper to rescue Forky from the antique store cabinet.

 The best of the new characters is Gabby Gabby, the doll who ended up in the antique store because of a defective voicebox.
 She comes accompanied by a trio of sinister ventriloquist’s dummies – who couldn’t help but remind of the evil Slappy out of Goosebumps 2 (2018) – and a plan to steal Woody’s voicebox.
 Gabby Gabby becomes the villain of the show but also gets some of the best writing (of what is an extremely good script).
 There’s a lovely emotional scene where she explains to Woody what she would give for just a taste of the affection he had from Andy and a saddening scene where Harmony rejects her.
 Not to mention an equally saddening scene where she finally bonds with the Lost Girl.

 This is a surprisingly good entry in the series – it is Pixar firing on all cylinders like they used to and I would have no hesitation in saying is the best of the Pixar sequels of the 2010s.
-The new characters give the film a great of eccentric colour and finally allow it to find its feet and do the charming, funny things that all the good Pixar films used to do.
+The new characters give the film a great deal of eccentric colour and finally allow it to find its feet and do the charming, funny things that all the good Pixar films used to do.